Thoxy67/usbooty/docs/developing.md

 3. In `crates/helper/src/main.rs`, dispatch on the new variant and call into a new module that does the work.
 Reuse `blockdev`, `partition`, `fsutil`, and `emit` rather than rolling your own.
-4. In `crates/gui/src/runner.rs`, build the new `Job` variant from the QML state.
-Add any new properties to `crates/gui/src/bridge.rs`.
+4. In `crates/gui/src/bridge/jobs.rs`, build the new `Job` variant from the QML state.
+Add any new properties in `crates/gui/src/bridge/mod.rs` and their state in `crates/gui/src/bridge/state.rs`.
 5. In `crates/gui/qml/main.qml`, surface the new option in the Options card.